-EBCA's Studio Tour is held each year for one or two weekends in May.
+EBCA's Studio Tour is held each year the last weekend in April.
 Our reputation for excellence is well known, and attendance and interest from the community continues to grow.
 Media categories include oil, acrylic, watercolor, pastels, fused glass, sculpture, ceramics, cast paper, bookmaking, art quilting, woodcarving, photography, collage and jewelry making.
 Artists retain all revenue from the sale of their work and are responsible for paying appropriate local sales taxes.

 While our Studio Tour takes place in Lafayette, Louisville, Superior, Erie and Longmont, participating artists do not have to live or work in these communities in order to join our association.
 We have numerous artists who would happily share their studio space with those living outside our East Boulder County boundaries.

 Our geographic boundaries for the studio tour are:

 East: to and including Erie

 New member applications are always accepted.
 The Jury is comprised of existing members.
 Selection is based on a combination of factors including condition of images submitted, quality and originality of work, willingness to participate in educational outreach, and commitment of time to committee work and fundraising efforts.
 Prospective members should make sure they apply in time to be included in the marketing materials for the next tour.

 Downloads for New Artists:

 Becoming a member of EBCA allows you to join a thriving artistic community, where you can exchange skills, ideas and inspiration.